Copa Airlines: Expansion years

 In 2012, the company announced five new destinations: Las Vegas, United States; Recife, Brazil; Willemstad, Curaçao; Liberia, Costa Rica; and Iquitos, Peru.
 In June of the same year, Copa Airlines became an official member of Star Alliance along with AviancaTaca.

 Copa also increased flight frequencies to several destinations and inaugurated an interline agreement with Air Panama (Panama's second-largest airline) which consists of the linkage of all tourist destinations in Panama with those in Latin America.
 The agreement became effective June 1, 2012, when Air Panama began flights from Tocumen airport to Isla Colón, Bocas del Toro.

 In 2013, Copa increased the frequency to several destinations and included two new destinations in the United States: Boston and Tampa.

 Aviation Partners Boeing (APB) announced on 10 October 2013, that Copa Airlines placed an order to retrofit some of its existing Boeing Next Generation 737s' blended winglets with APB's new split scimitar winglets, as part of its environmental strategy.
 The new APB winglet technology will save Copa more than $21 million in jet fuel costs fleetwide and more than 63,000 tons of carbon dioxide CO_{2} outputs per year.

 In January 2014, Copa Airlines announced three new destinations and revealed its business strategy for the year, which included the delivery of eight new Boeing 737-800 aircraft and the increase of flight frequencies to some destinations.
 The new destinations are Montreal, Canada; Fort Lauderdale, United States and Georgetown, Guyana.
 In July, it added Campinas, Brazil; and Santa Clara, Cuba.
-In April 2014, Copa Airlines became the first airline in Latin America and the third in the world to implement the Split Scimitar Winglets on its Boeing 737 NG fleet.
+In April 2014, Copa Airlines became the first airline in Latin America and the third in the world to implement the Split Scimitar Winglets on its Boeing 737NG fleet.

 In January 2015, the airline achieved a milestone in its history when it re-launched daily domestic flights to David, Chiriquí, the first ones since the closure of the route three decades earlier.
 Also, Copa Airlines announced new flights to Villahermosa and Puebla, Mexico; and New Orleans, United States.
 Three months later, the airline announced another new destination In the U.S: San Francisco, California, United States.
 In July 2015, Copa Airlines announced service to Belize City which began in December 2015.